ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 For model testing, run in terminal
 ```
-python test.py --weight_dir pretrained_weight_file --test_dir output_folder
+python test.py --input_dir your_input_folder --weight_dir pretrained_weight_file --test_dir your_output_folder
 ```

-For example, if your pretrained weight is at `weight/Epoch99.pth`, and your result image will be saved in `test_output`, you can run in terminal:
+For example, if your input folder is named `test_dataset`, pretrained weight is at `weight/Epoch99.pth`, and your result image will be saved in `test_output`, you can run in terminal:
 ```
-python test.py --weight_dir weight/Epoch99.pth --test_dir test_output
+python test.py --input_dir test_dataset --weight_dir weight/Epoch99.pth --test_dir test_output
 ```

 ## 5. Testing on Videos